StephanLW/iMievHacked/readme.md

 |INT|-|-|

 If you want to manipulate messages from the BMU, you have to cut the CAN-Bus wires between the BMU and the rest of the CAN-Bus wiring.
 You find the BMU under the rear seats on the left side.
+The problem now is, that you also receive the manipulated data at the OBD2 port.
+Another idea is to install the can Bridge in close to the receiving ECU (which would be the ECU1 in most cases).
+But i have not tried that.
+Maybe I will add it in the future.

 |                        |     |
 |-------------------------------------|-----------|